ravi-ks/Noah-text-editor/README.md

 # Noah-text-editor
-Noah is a text editor written in java (under development).
+Noah is a fully functional text editor, written in java.
+Platform independent --Yes